Information on VAM Shortages Caused by the Gulf Weather & Force Majeure Updates (Continually Updated!)

 - RS Industrial Offical Letter In Response to Force Majeure: RS Industrial Letter

-Raw Material Cost Escalation: Due to the above-mentioned shortages, delays & 2021 logistical cost increases all adhesive manufacturers are announcing price increases now for the Spring of 2021.
+Raw Material Cost Escalation: Due to the above-mentioned shortages, delays & 2021 logistical cost increases all adhesive manufacturers are announcing price increases.
 Our team always does everything we can to provide you with the best service, products & shipping.
 You can expect your personalized new price information in the coming weeks and our new prices due to industry demand will begin April 19th.

 If you have any questions please don’t hesitate to reach out to your AJ Sales Rep. We appreciate your understanding & support during this difficult time.